enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/utility-classes.md

 ---
-title: Utility classes
+title: Utility Classes
 links:
   - enhance-styles: https://github.com/enhance-dev/enhance-styles#readme
   - Sample styleguide.json: https://raw.githubusercontent.com/enhance-dev/enhance-styles/main/config.json
 ---

-Utility classes are an optimized way to apply general styling.
+Utility classes (also known as ‘atomic CSS’ or ‘functional CSS’) are an optimized way to apply general styling.
 They remove large amounts of duplication from your stylesheets and lend visual harmony to your app.
 Utility class stylesheets tend to be tiny — around ~30k on disk and 9k over the wire.

+For a deep dive on why we use utility classes, [check out this article on the Begin blog](https://begin.com/blog/posts/2023-01-10-past-informs-the-present-our-approach-to-css).

 ## Styleguide